 Ahead of these three trips seems like a perfect time to discuss some tips for photographing seascapes.
 If you are on one of these trips (or simply interested in coastal landscape photography), these tips should give you a head start for success.

 I remember my first time photographing the ocean.
 My shots were bland, I struggled with composition, I wasn’t able to keep salt off my lens, and I felt overwhelmed.
 I simply wasn’t prepared.
 Fast forward, and I’ve learned a lot about what it takes to take quality images of seascapes, things I wish I would have known my first time on the coast.

-These tips are relevant for all coastal scenes, but they especially relate to what I’ve experience photographing the rugged coastline from California to Alaska.
+These tips are relevant for all coastal scenes, but they especially relate to what I’ve experienced photographing the rugged coastline from California to Alaska.

 Prepare to Get Wet

 Sometimes photographers have a thing where they don’t want to get wet.
 I’ve been there, for sure.
 Whether it’s the coast or waterfalls…no one wants to get their pants, footwear, socks, etc. wet.
 We like to be comfortable and I understand that.

 When it comes to photographing seascapes, you have to prepare yourself to get wet though.
 By doing so, you’ll open yourself up to so many more compositions, and the types of compositions that are much more dynamic than the ones you find sitting back.